wookie41/neat/src/renderer/notes.md

 2. Call the appropriate createResource method
 3. Get a handle back.
 With this handle, one can call procedures that do something with the resource.
 4. Call destroyResource when we're done with it.

+Things needed to create a RenderPass:
+    - RenderTargets
+    - PSO
+        - vertex attributes
+        - input assembly
+        - rasterizer
+            ...
+        - PSO Layout
+            - buffers
+            - images
+            - samplers
+        - Descriptor set layout
+        - Who binds the descriptor set?
+            - As we're using dynamic_rendering, the PSO holds the formats of the RenderTargets, so a RenderPass should actually store the actual images that we should use.
+              It should also have a way to update them.
+              BaseRenderPass is then an extension of RenderPass that holds he DescriptorSet to bind, same way MaterialRenderPass is an extension of the RenderPass.
+              RenderPass should hold only the images, that is inherited by Base/MaterialRenderPass BaseRenderPass also holds the DescriptorSet, where in case of the MaterialRenderPass, DescriptorSet would be stored on the MaterialInstance.
+            - For material passes, each material instance should have it's own DescriptorSet if we're not using bindless (textures have to be updated)

+RenderPass:
+    vertexShader: program.vert
+    fragmentShader: program.frag
+    uniformPerFrame: PerFrame
+    uniformPerView: PerView,
+    uniformPerInstance: PerInstance,
+    state overrides: ...
+     ..viewport
+     ..scissors - w need sane default for both, meaning full res, ets
+    Inputs: [
+        {
+            Type: Image,
+            Resource: SomeTexture,
+        },
+        {
+            Type: Buffer,
+            Resource: SomeBuffer
+        }
+    ]
+    Targets: [
+        {
+            Type: Color,
+            Resource: MyColorImage,
+        }
+    ]

+This gets turned into a RenderPass that holds a reference to:
+    - PSO
+    - DescriptorSet
+    - RenderingAttachments

+and then

+vkCmdPipelineBarrier
+vkBeginRendering
+vkBindPipeline
+vkCmdSetViewport <- call at the beginning and only when it changes vkCmdSetScissors <- call at the beginning and only when it changes vkCmdBindDescriptorSets

+draw calls here...